nhayase/XROSS/README.md

 # HYS
 This is the HYS comment.
+Of course it is completely free-cost and open source,

+Please cite "HYS, arXiv (2024), (https://github.com/nhayase/HYS/)" when you use!!

 ## Algorithm
 Be sure that